Cover design

 Presented across two discs is a two-hour in-depth audio documentary on the dawn of television in Britain - from Baird's first experiments in Hastings in 1923, through the pioneering 30-line TV broadcasts by the Baird Company and the BBC, to the start of the BBC's high definition service in 1936 - all set in an international context and narrated by the BBC's first television news-reader - Richard Baker OBE RD.

-The early pioneers featured on the documentary are: Betty Astell, A F Birch, T H Bridgewater, D R Campbell, Cyril Fletcher, W C Fox, R M Herbert, T M C Lance, N Loxdale, Marsland Gander, Victor Mills, Geoffrey Parr, J D Percy, P Reveley, C L Richards and William Taynton
+The early pioneers featured on the documentary are: Betty Astell, A F Birch, T H Bridgewater, D R Campbell, Cyril Fletcher, W C Fox, R M Herbert, T M C Lance, N Loxdale, Marsland Gander, Victor Mills, Geoffrey Parr, J D Percy, P Reveley, C L Richards and William Taynton.

 There are 58 audio tracks on Disc 1 and 29 audio tracks on Disc 2.
-Click to get the full Track Listing.

 Bonus Material